QuantEcon/lecture-source-py/rst_files/wald_friedman.rst

             self.z1 = np.random.beta(a1, b1, mc_size)

-To approximate the value function that solves Bellman equation :eq:`new1`, we use value function iteration
+To approximate the value function that solves Bellman equation :eq:`optdec`, we use value function iteration

 * For earlier examples of this technique see the :doc:`shortest path <short_path>`,